πΊοΈ Understanding Levels

 - You should see several actors already placed:

-- Light Source (Directional Light): Represents the sun
+- Directional Light: Represents the sun

 - Sky Atmosphere: Creates the blue sky gradient